download

 "I think Ferrari's goal is to improve".

-No rival's repliea.
+The rival doesn’t answer.
 It is said that Hockenheim is not a track suitable for Ferrari, which also won last year and in 2000, when Rubens Barrichello won the first success of his career and Formula 1 experienced the first track invasion on live television.

 "If I had to talk about it after the French Grand Prix, I would have confirmed that it is a difficult race for us here in Germany.
 Now I am optimistic.
 Compared to Magny-Cours we have made important progress: the aerodynamics have improved, the engine is more powerful, the tyres offer more grip".

-The triumph at Silverstone invigorated the good Rubens Barrichello.
+The triumph at Silverstone invigorated Rubens Barrichello.

 The Brazilian driver says that his son Eduardo, just 22 months old, was also enthusiastic.